Former JBU student gets probation in firearms, explosives case

-BENTONVILLE -- A former John Brown University student was placed on one year state supervised probation after pleading guilty to a misdemeanor charge related to possessing explosives.
+BENTONVILLE -- A former John Brown University student was placed on one year of probation after pleading guilty to a misdemeanor charge related to possessing explosives.

-Timothy Bernice Constantin, 24, of Gainesville, Fla. pleaded guilty Tuesday to possessing an instrument of a crime.
-He was originally charged with criminal acts involving explosives, but pleaded guilty to the misdemeanor charge under an agreement.
+Timothy Bernice Constantin, 24, of Gainesville, Fla., pleaded guilty Tuesday to possessing an instrument of a crime.
+He was originally charged with criminal acts involving explosives, but pleaded guilty to the misdemeanor charge under an agreement with prosecutors.

 Police received a call Nov.
-14, 2017 about a suicidal person who had made comments about committing a mass shooting or bombing, according to courts documents.
+14, 2017, about a suicidal person who had made comments about committing a mass shooting or bombing, according to court documents.

 Witnesses said Constantin had been building explosive devices and igniting them off campus, according to police.
 Constantin admitted to building explosive devices, but no material for explosives was found during a search of his dormitory room, according to court documents.